seriouschess/PizzaManager/README.md

 # Relavant folders

-- Frontend source --------------
+- FRONTEND SOURCE

 Clientapp/src/app/..

 ../home - Parent component for main frontend logic ../pizza-dashboard - Component which stores dashboard logic ../single-pizza-display - Contains logic for displaying and modifying a single pizza ../add-pizza - Form for addition of new pizzas

-    ../api - contains auto generated api service client using openapi format, see Project Use section for documentation
+../api - contains auto generated api service client using openapi format,

-- Backend source ---------------
+          see Project Use section for documentation

+- BACKEND SOURCE

 Models - Database model data and db context